-The COD Chair should advise the Committee on Nominations (CON) on the qualifications needed for COD members and collaborate with CON in an advisory capacity.
+The COD Chair and Executive Officer should advise the Committee on Nominations (CoN) on the qualifications needed for COD members and collaborate with CoN in an advisory capacity.

-The COD Chair should further advise the Undergraduate Association, Graduate Student Council, and the Deans for Student Life, Undergraduate Education, and Graduate Education of the qualifications needed for COD members and shall interview all nominees to serve as Dean's representatives and all student nominees prior to their appointment to COD.
+The COD Chair and Executive Officer should further advise the Undergraduate Association, Graduate Student Council, the Vice President and Dean for Student Life, and the Vice Chancellor for Undergraduate and Graduate Education of the qualifications needed for COD members and shall interview all nominees to serve as Dean's representatives and all student nominees prior to their appointment to COD.
 The COD Chair is not required to accept any nominee for membership to COD who is not sufficiently qualified in the judgment of the Chair.